 Do you enjoy solving problems and working with people in a fast-paced environment?
-If you do, then pursuing a Bachelor of Science degree in Logistics and Supply Chain Management at the University of North Texas may be for you.
+Are you good at developing, adjusting and successfully carrying out plans?
+Can you manage multiple projects at the same time?
+If so, then a Bachelor of Science degree in Logistics and Supply Chain Management from the University of North Texas may be for you.

 Logistics and supply chain management encompasses all of the activities involved in getting a product to the consumer.
 The field is so broad that virtually any business could be a potential employer.
 Some career paths include:

-The Department of Marketing and Logistics will provide you a well-rounded, state-of-the art education using a "learn today, apply tomorrow" classroom philosophy.
-So you remain current on industry trends, we have developed the curriculum with input from:
+The Logistics program will provide you a well-rounded, state-of-the art education using a "learn today, apply tomorrow" classroom philosophy.
+So you remain current on industry trends, we’ve developed the curriculum with input from:

 You can also achieve professional certification in transportation and logistics (CTL) from the American Society of Transportation and Logistics.

 The program has earned national and international recognition.
-Gartner Research ranked the program among the top 25 in North America, and the International Journal of Physical Distribution and Logistics Management ranked us in the top 5 internationally for research productivity.
+Gartner Research recently ranked us sixth among all logistics and supply chain management programs in the nation.
+Gartner's report highlighted UNT as a top upstart for its "potent combinations of curricula and required internship participation."
+The International Journal of Physical Distribution and Logistics Management placed us in its top 5 internationally for research productivity.
 These rankings continue to attract many large and well-known corporations to UNT to recruit our students.

 Our faculty members are recognized teachers, researchers and leaders of professional organizations.
-In addition, they have work experience in:
+In addition, they’ve worked in:

-We sponsor several scholarships to help you pursue your education.
-Information about these scholarships is at www.cob.unt.edu/students/scholarships.
+We sponsor several scholarships to help you pursue your degree.

 We also encourage you to join the Logistics Student Association, which sponsors field trips, guest speakers and an industry career fair and allows you to hone your leadership skills.